Lattice Reduction over Imaginary Quadratic Fields: Algebraic Lattices and Reduction

-A $\mathbb{Z}\left[\xi\right]$-module is a set $M$ together with a binary operation under which $M$ forms an Abelian group, and an action of $\mathbb{Z}\left[\xi\right]$ on $M$ which satisfies the same axioms as those for vector spaces.
+\begin{defn}[Module] A $\mathbb{Z}\left[\xi\right]$-module is a set $M$ together with a binary operation under which $M$ forms an Abelian group, and an action of $\mathbb{Z}\left[\xi\right]$ on $M$ which satisfies the same axioms as those for vector spaces. \end{defn}

 A module may not have a basis (i.e., not free).
 A subset of $M$ forms a $\mathbb{Z}\left[\xi\right]$-module basis of $M$ if elements of subset are linearly independent over $\mathbb{Z}\left[\xi\right]$ and if every element in $M$ can be written as a finite linear combination of elements in the subset.
 In this work, we will call any free $\mathbb{Z}\left[\xi\right]$-module an algebraic lattice.